GoogleChrome/developer.chrome.com/site/en/docs/webstore/update/index.md

 {% endAside %}

-In the [Distribution tab][visibility] there are several ways to publish to a different channel:
+Use the [Distribution tab][visibility] to publish to a different channel.

 - To move an item from testing to production, change your visibility from Private to Public or to Unlisted and then republish.
 - To move a published item back to private (e.g. from production back to testing), you must [unpublish][unpublish], change the visibility to Private, and then republish.
 The unpublishing step is necessary to move an item "backwards" from production to testing.
-- You can create a separate Chrome Web Store item for your [testing program][visibility-private]— this is an option if you want to continue a testing program in parallel with a published version.
+- To continue a testing program in parallel with a published version, you can create a separate Chrome Web Store item for your [testing program][visibility-private].

 {% Aside 'gotchas' %}

-The CWS allows the publication of testing and production versions.
+The Chrome Web Store allows the publication of testing and production versions.
 Make sure you [follow these guidelines][test-production-extension] to avoid being flagged as Repetitive Content.